 What is the Accelerated JD Program?

 The Accelerated JD Program enables students to complete the entire course of study for the juris doctor degree in two years as a full-time student or three years as a part-time evening student.
-It has the same requirements as our traditional full-time and part-time programs, but in a shorter time frame.
+It has the same requirements as our traditional full-time and part-time programs, but can be completed in a shorter time frame.

 How do I apply?